kuwabarahiroshi/joo/README.markdown

 * you can easily implement Mix-in class with `.borrow()` method.
 * `this._super()` method works appropriately both in constructors and in methods, even under multiple level inheritance.
 * `.constructor` property correctly points to its constructor.
-* declaration sentences look like a natural language, and explicit.
+* declaration sentences look like a natural language, and has explicit semantics.

 	define(MyClass).as('myapp.module.MyClass').
 	it.inherits(SuperClass).